Kryen112/AP_Stick_Ranger/README.md

 ## Acknowledgements

+-   Please support ha55ii, the original creator of Stick Ranger, by playing his games on [dan-ball](http://dan-ball.jp), including the original Stick Ranger and other web games.
 -   Thanks to Dire Storm from the Dan-Ball Discord for making a Vanilla Translation Mod
+-   Thanks to sunsetquesar for teaching me how to run a github.io page

 ## Local Web Server Help